Moses-Martins/RENDA-CAAS/README.md

 ## Environment Variables

 - `MONGO_URI`: The URI for connecting to the MongoDB database.
+(Make sure your username and database password is in the link.)
 - `PORT`: The port on which the server will run.